cloneofsimo/clipping-CLIP-to-GAN/README.md

 ## How To Use
-You can get this running immediately by git clone and downloading pre-trained model from [here, I used FFHQ](https://drive.google.com/drive/folders/1nCpr84nKkrs9-aVMET5h8gqFbUYJRPLR) and put it in /models folder.
+You can get this running immediately by git clone and downloading pre-trained model from [here, (test.py used FFHQ)](https://drive.google.com/drive/folders/1nCpr84nKkrs9-aVMET5h8gqFbUYJRPLR) and put it in /models folder.
 In test.py, everything is fixed with random seed, which will yield same results for all the example text inputs.
 I tried to make everything very easy and comprehensible!
 If you have any trouble let me know!